pepopowitz/tdd-workshop/module-3/README.md

 ## Let's Play!

-**ACTION!** Take a look at the `add.spec.js` test file.
+&#128073; Take a look at the `add.spec.js` test file.
 This is where you'll be writing your tests for this exercise.

 Currently, there is one test, named `it('exists'...)`.
 This test simply verifies that the `add` function exists.

 Depending on your level of dogma, it is either very important to create a test that verifies the existence of a function before you write it, or very unimportant.

-**ACTION!** Take a look at the `add.js` test file.
+&#128073; Take a look at the `add.js` test file.
 This is where you'll be implementing your string calculator/add function.

 Currently, you'll see that the function in `add.js` is returning `undefined`.

-**ACTION!!** Start up the test suite.
+&#128073; Start up the test suite.

 From a command line at the root of the workshop project, type `npm run test-module-3`.
 This will start up the test suite.